nickjeffrey/check_ddwrt_tomato/README.md

 This is a nagios script that will SSH into a router # running DD-WRT or Tomato firmware and perform the following checks:
 - name resolution exists for router
-- remote HTTP management is disabled
+- remote (via WAN port) HTTP management is disabled
-- remote SSH  management is enabled
+- remote (via WAN port) SSH  management is enabled
 - cron daemon is enabled
 - a daily reboot is scheduled between midnight-8am
 - telnet daemon is disabled